supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Standard and Canonical Forms of Boolean Expressions.md

 There are two prinicipal standard forms,
 1. Sum of Products (SOP)
 2. Product of Sums (POS)

+There are two canonical forms,
+1. Canonical SOP
+2. Canonical POS

+> [!NOTE]
+> The standard and canonical forms are equivalent forms of an expression $E$.
+Don't confuse it with $\overline{E}$, it is now a different expression, which has its own standard and canonical forms.

 ## Product Term
 - A single literal or a logical product (AND) of two or more literals.